Non-Programmers Can Label Programs Indirectly via Active Examples: A Case Study with Text-to-SQL: Human Evaluation

-We recruited 11 university students who 1) were not pursuing/had not received a Computer Science degree and 2) had no prior experience with SQL to complete the annotation tasks.
+\textbf{Recruiting Non-Programmers.} As annotators, we recruited 11 university students who 1) were not pursuing/had not received a Computer Science degree and 2) had no prior experience with SQL.
 Each annotator could annotate any number of units (from 1 to 8) as they wished, but had to annotate them fully.
 For each unit we rewarded them with \$15 as a base payment and a \$5 (\$10) bonus if their response agreed with our corrected gold standard $>$ 85\% (95\%) of the time.
 We received 20 units of annotation in total, and hence each utterance was examined by 2.5 annotators on average.
-We asked each of them 1.84 questions about the utterance, on average.
-The databases that we presented contain only 8.71 records on average.
+We asked each of them 1.84 questions about the utterance and the databases that we presented contain only 8.05 records on average.
+We visualize the distribution of the number of questions for each utterance and the database sizes for each question in \cref{fig:interaction-stats}.